Han Yiguang

-Han Yiguang is a former footballer who last played for Woodlands Wellington FC in the S-League as a defensive midfielder / right-back.
-He is currently the Under-17 & Under-21 coach at Hougang United Football Club and designated as the Head of Youth at the Club.
-Previously, he was the Under-15 coach at Balestier Khalsa FC.
-He has a diploma in Sport and Wellness Management from Nanyang Polytechnic.
+Han Yiguang is a former footballer who last played for Woodlands Wellington in the S-League as a defensive midfielder and right back.
+He is currently the coach for the School Football Academy programme, an initiative under Unleash The Roar! to raise the level of football in Singapore schools.

+Club career

-He started off his S-League career with Balestier Khalsa Football Club where he played a total of 27 matches in the span of two years before he decided to head to Woodlands Wellington to play for the Rams.
+Han started off his S-League career with Balestier Khalsa where he played a total of 27 matches in the span of two years before he decided to head to Woodlands Wellington to play for the Rams.

-Despite his small frame, Yiguang is known to be a tough tackling midfielder who helps the defence to snuff out opposing attacks.
+Despite his small frame, Han is known to be a tough tackling midfielder who helps the defence to snuff out opposing attacks.
 His combative spirit has drawn comparisons to former Woodlands captain and defensive midfielder, Goh Tat Chuan.
-Yiguang plays as right-back occasionally too.
+Han plays as right-back occasionally too.
 He was even considered for national call-up at one point.

 Coaching career

 In 2013, he retired from professional football and became to a Centre of Excellence football coach.
 He coached the Under-14 team at Woodlands Wellington.

-In 2014, he moved to Balestier Khalsa FC to coach the Under-15 team.
+In 2014, he moved to Balestier Khalsa to coach the Under-15 team.
 In 2018, he moved to Hougang United Football Club to coach the Under-17 and Under-21 team where he is currently at.
 His player-centric coaching style and forward thinking coaching methods makes him a promising youth coach in Singapore.

+Personal life

+Han has a diploma in Sport and Wellness Management from Nanyang Polytechnic.